playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/workflow.md

 ![served directory](/images/platform/localserver.png "Local server directory")

-Launching packs from the PlayCanvas Designer using the `Launch Local` command will start the application looking for scripts on `http://localhost:51000` which means if you are running your local server the browser loads scripts from your machine.
+Launching packs from the PlayCanvas Editor using the `Launch Local` command will start the application looking for scripts on `http://localhost:51000` which means if you are running your local server the browser loads scripts from your machine.
 If you have a code repository set up for your project -- see the next section -- you can run using the regular `Launch` command and scripts will be served entirely from your code repository.

 ## Code Repository